Britain reopens embassy in Iran ransacked in 2011

 He is only the second British foreign minister to visit Iran since the 1979 Islamic revolution that toppled the U.S.-backed shah.
 The last visit was by Jack Straw in 2003.

-Accompanying Hammond was a small group of business leaders, including representatives from Royal Dutch Shell (RDSa.L), Energy and mining services company Amec Foster Wheeler (AMFW.L) and Scottish industrial engineering firm Weir Group (WEIR.L).
+Accompanying Hammond was a small group of business leaders, including representatives from Royal Dutch Shell, Energy and mining services company Amec Foster Wheeler and Scottish industrial engineering firm Weir Group.

 “RETURN OF THE FOX”?